designmynight/designmynight-developers/site/content/epos-crm-integrations/Kobas-EPOS-Integration/index.md

 **Please Note** - the integration does not currently support pushing claimed [Collins Card Authentication payments](https://collins.uservoice.com/knowledgebase/articles/478064-card-authentication-how-to).

 ## Setting up the Collins/Kobas Integration:
-If you would like to set up the integration to push bookings/payments to your Kobas EPOS, you will need to contact your Collins Account Manager with the following details (you will be able to get these from Kobas):
+If you would like to set up the integration to push bookings/payments to your Kobas EPOS, you will need to contact your Collins Account Manager with the following details:

 * Access Token URL
 * POST Body